Boston planning guide

 3 places

-The game, museum, campus, and Longwood lane when the trip has a strong daytime anchor west of Back Bay.
+The game, museum, campus, and Longwood area when the trip has a strong daytime draw west of Back Bay.

 Best for: Fenway Park, MFA, Gardner Museum, campus weekends, hospital-adjacent stays, and indoor weather backups.